-Some players may not find this poker as exciting as the other types.
+Some players may not find such poker games as exciting as the other types.
 They might prefer the games that have higher hands as the winning hands.

-5-Card Draw is a fun and easy type of poker to play.
+Five Card Draw is a fun and easy type of poker games to play.
 It is quite easy to learn and play.
 In this, you get your own hand, and no face-up cards are given.
 So, you cannot see other players’ cards, and they cannot see yours.
 This adds fun to the game, as you cannot determine how strong your opponent’s hand is.

 The gameplay is simple.
 You have to go through only one round of drawing and two betting rounds.
-The game follows a basic poker ranking system.
-The 5 Card Draw Poker rules are quite straightforward.
+The game follows a basic poker game ranking system.
+The Five Card Draw Poker game rules are quite straightforward.

-Go through the steps below, and you will learn to play 5-Card Draw poker in no time!
+Go through the steps below, and you will learn to play Five Card Draw poker game in no time!

-- Like other poker types, the game starts from the players that are to the left of the dealer and continues in the clockwise direction.
+- Like other poker game types, the game starts from the players to the dealer’s left and continues in the clockwise direction.
 The game kicks off with a small blind and big blind before the players receive any cards.

-- After the bets, players are given five cards each.
+- After the bets, players are given five-card each.

 - Before drawing (during the pre-draw betting), players can call, raise, or fold.

-- Other players can draw five cards to replace the discarded ones, or they can choose to keep their original five-card hand.
+- Other players can draw five-card to replace the discarded ones or choose to keep their original 5 card hand.

 - One more betting round happens after the draw.
 All the active players go for the showdown.
-The player that has the best hand wins.
+The player that has the best five-card hand triumphs.